 Navy SEALs, UDT Frogmen and the Space Program

-Underwater Demolition Team (UDT) frogmen, precursors to the Navy SEALs, played a key role in the Gemini and Apollo space missions.
-It was the job of the Navy frogmen to leap into the water from a helicopter to recover space capsules that had just ended a fiery thousand mile an hour drop from space to splashdown in the ocean.
-The frogmen have reported the capsules were still steaming when they swam up to them.
+Underwater Demolition Teams (UDTs), precursors to today’s Navy SEALs, played an essential role in the Gemini and Apollo space missions.
+It was the job of the Navy Frogmen to jump into the water from a rescue helicopter to recover space capsules upon splashdown, ending a fiery thousand-mile-an-hour drop from space into the ocean.
+(Frogmen have reported capsules still steaming as they swam up to them.)

-After splashdown, frogmen would then wrestle a flotation collar around the capsule to keep it from sinking.
-It was a physically demanding job.
-The Navy’s strongest swimmers trained for months using training devices like the one in our collection.
-After ensuring the flotation device was secure, the frogmen would pop the hatch of the capsule to ensure the astronauts were okay.
-After decontaminating them, the frogmen made sure the astronauts were safely lifted into the rescue helicopter.
+Once reaching the capsule, Frogmen would wrestle a flotation collar around the vessel to keep it from sinking–a physically demanding job.
+The Navy’s strongest swimmers trained for months using training devices like the one in the Museum’s collection.
+Upon ensuring the flotation device was secure, the Frogmen would pop the hatch of the capsule to ensure the astronauts were okay.
+After decontaminating the space travelers, the Frogmen helped the astronauts to safety into the waiting helicopter.

 In addition to the training modules, the Museum houses the wetsuit of Frogman LT (jg) David Kohler US Navy SEAL (Ret) worn on the July 24, 1975 Apollo–Soyuz Test Project (ASTP) Recovery Mission in the Pacific.
 The mission was a symbol of détente and was the first joint U.S.-Soviet space flight, and the last flight of an Apollo spacecraft.